madewithsmiles/website/README.md

-# Frontend Boilerplate
+# Materialize Boilerplate
-A boilerplate for a front-end website.
+Boilerplate for a front-end web development project using Materialize.

 ## How to host
 1. Use Github Pages like normal.
 The procedure isn't any different.